in-the-keyhole/docker-tech-night/presenter-notes/luke.md

 ```

-is docker installed?  what version are we using?
+what version are we using?
 # `docker version`

 ```